pessiv/pessiv.github.io/README.md

 - Install react using create vite with react template
 - Design the react site
 - Make the thing
+- Think of a thing that you want to make
+- Pick MUI components for that thing
+- Put them together
+- Build the thing

 # WRITINGS